Part of the Faculty of English and Humanities

 Languages Subject Leader

-My name is Miss Redford (or Mademoiselle Redford!) and I am the languages subject lead at Milton Primary Academy.
+My name is Miss Durber (or Mademoiselle Durber!) and I am the languages subject lead at Milton Primary Academy.
 My role is to ensure that the teaching and learning of langauges across our academy allows children to explore other cultures in fun and engaging ways, allowing them to build on their knowledge and confidence of speaking and listening around the world.
 I truly believe that the exploration of an additional language can enrich our lives and I strive for all children to feel the sense of achievement that comes from understanding and conversing in another language.

 To excite the children about our languages learning (and also one of my favourites themed days of the year) we celebrate European Day of Languages; on this day we use a range of languages in different ways and also explore different cultures creatively through activities such as a baguette baking or the construction of famous landmarks.
 The buzz around our academy is amazing on this day as we greet each other and converse in French, German, Spanish, Italian and many more languages too!
 In past years, children have also taken a residential trip to France and immersed themselves in the culture of the country and its language; this is something that I am very proud of.